 In terms of process, there are separate phases of development.
-The different phases require different types of work, all of which are well documented, published and circulated when required.
-The full Authority participates in the process at necessary key stages.
+The different phases require different types of work, all of which are well documented, published (if possible) and circulated when required.

 Gather Information

 - The D&S IFCA seeks views of stakeholders. - The D&S IFCA conducts research and makes use of previous research - The D&S IFCA begins work on the Impact Assessment - Options are considered (via meetings of the B&PSC)